Tijuana residents grapple with migrant crisis

 Stormwater flooded the encampment.
 Sewage seeped from port-a-potties.
 The baseball field, where families huddled in tents and under tarps, became awash in mud and filth.

-Now many of the migrants are suffering from respiratory illness, flu-like symptoms and a lice infestation.
+Now many of the migrants are suffering from respiratory illness, flu-like symptoms and lice infestations.

 “It’s difficult for the children,” said Eduardo Burgos, 56, who lives nearby.
 “No government wants them. … Only God knows what will happen.”